palantirnet/drupal-skeleton/README.md

   ```
   composer create-project palantirnet/drupal-skeleton example dev-develop --no-interaction
   ```
-2. Go into your new project directory and run the script from `palantirnet/the-vagrant` to set up a Vagrant environment:
+2. Go into your new project directory and update the ddev configuration in `.ddev/config.yml`:

   ```
-  cd example
-  vendor/bin/the-vagrant-installer
+  # Update to match your project name.
+Using "drupal-skeleton" would make the site
+  # accessible at 'drupal-skeleton.ddev.site'.
+  name: drupal-skeleton

+  # Use 'docroot' for Acquia, or 'web' for Pantheon or Platform.sh.
+  docroot: web
   ```

-3. From inside the VM, run the script from `palantirnet/the-build` to set up the default Drupal variables and install Drupal:
+3. From inside the ddev environment, run the script from `palantirnet/the-build` to set up the default Drupal variables and install Drupal:

   ```
-  vagrant up
+  ddev start
-  vagrant ssh
+  ddev ssh
   vendor/bin/the-build-installer
   ```

-5. In your web browser, visit [http://example.local](http://example.local) -- if you type in this URL, you will need to include the `http://` portion for your browser find the site.
+5. In your web browser, visit [http://example.ddev.site](http://example.ddev.site)
-6. _Optional:_ While you are logged into the Vagrant environment, you can run Drush commands like `drush status`.
+6. _Optional:_ While you are logged into the ddev environment, you can run Drush commands like `drush status`.

 ### Extra Credit

 * Update the `README.md` based on the contents of `README.dist.md`
 * Update the project name in the `composer.json` file, then run `composer update --lock`
 * Initialize a git repository and commit your work
-* Access your database via phpMyAdmin at [http://example.local/phpmyadmin](http://example.local/phpmyadmin) using the username `drupal` and the password `drupal`
+* Access your database via phpMyAdmin at [https://example.ddev.site:8037](https://example.ddev.site:8037) using the username `drupal` and the password `drupal`
-* View email sent by your development site at [http://example.local:8025](http://example.local:8025)
+* View email sent by your development site at [https://example.ddev.site:8026](https://example.ddev.site:8026)
-* View your Solr 4.5 server at [http://example.local:8983/solr](http://example.local:8983/solr)
+* View your Solr server at [https://example.ddev.site:8983](https://example.ddev.site:8983)
-* Note that renaming or moving this `example/` directory can break your Vagrant machine
+* Note that renaming or moving the `example/` project directory can break your ddev setup

 ## Full Project Setup